Scientific Name

 Aloes can live long and thrive with very little care.
 These plants are great for beginners.

-When growing Aloes indoors, place your plants near a southern or southwest-facing window that gets plenty of bright, indirect light.
+When growing Aloes indoors, place your plants near a southern or southwest-facing window with plenty of bright, indirect light.
 To keep your Aloes looking green, avoid exposing them to direct sun, which can cause leaves to brown.
-Rotate the pots once or twice a week so that all sides of the plants receive equal lighting.
+Rotate the pots once or twice a week to receive equal lighting for all sides of the plants.
 Rotating your Aloe also helps balance out the look of the plant, as leaves tend to grow toward the sunlight.

 Learn more at How to Grow and Care for Aloe.